theBowja/genshin-db/readme.md

 Returns the profile info for characters.

-Possible query inputs include: character names, character titles, constellation names, birthday months, elements, substats, weapon types, talent level-up material types, genders, regions, rarities, and 'name' for the list of all characters.
+Possible query inputs include: character names, character titles, constellation names, birthday months, elements, substats, weapon types, genders, regions, rarities, and 'name' for the list of all characters.
 The result also includes a function to calculate the stats of the character at each level.

 Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\
 Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshindbcharactersquery-opts) to see example inputs and outputs for this function.